kkuchta/TSpell/README.md

 const x: ValidWords<"dog cat dog."> = "valid"
 ```

 It works!
-Well, it does what we want - it's certainly the ugliest and least-complete spellchecker ever made.
+Well, it does what we want, anyway – it's certainly the ugliest and least-complete spellchecker ever made.
 From here, we can expand it by taking in a dictionary of words (say, the 100k most common ones) and generating something like:

 ```typescript
 T extends `the${infer Rest}` | `of${infer Rest}` | `and${infer Rest}` | `to${infer Rest}` | `in${infer Rest}` | `a${infer Rest}` | `is${infer Rest}` | `that${infer Rest}` | `for${infer Rest}` | `it${infer Rest}` | `as${infer Rest}` | `was${infer Rest}` | `with${infer Rest}` | `be${infer Rest}` ... and so on for 100k more.